damanujan/php-NetatmoCameraAPI/README.md

 - Get and Set alerts (ignore, record, record and notify) for humans, vehicle, animal, other.
 - Get and Set alerts hours.
-- Get and Set recording or not for each events
+- Get and Set recording or not for each events.
-- Set floodlight intensity, mode (auto, on, off)
+- Set floodlight intensity, mode (auto, on, off).
 - Get events (filtered by type or not).
 - Get camera(s) status.
-- Get SmartZones (we could set them but dunno if useful...).
+- Get and Set SmartZones.

-As it doesn't realy on official Netatmo API (which doesn't provide editing camera settings), it can't set/drop webhooks.
+As it doesn't rely on official Netatmo API (which doesn't provide editing camera settings), it can't set/drop webhooks.

 **This isn't an official API | USE AT YOUR OWN RISK!**